 Prepare a mixture of heat-curable fiber optic epoxy as above.

-Measure and cut an appropriate length of 220 µm fiber optic with 200 µm core by scoring it with a wedge-tip carbide scribe.
+Measure and cut an appropriate length of 220 µm diameter fiber optic with 200 µm core by scoring it with a wedge-tip carbide scribe.
 The length of the fiber should allow the mouse to move freely around the housing but not allow the mouse to chew through the fiber.

 Insert the fiber optic into a length of furcation tubing slightly longer than the fiber optic length.
 The tubing should have an inner diameter slightly larger than the fiber optic.

-Strip ~25mm at one end of the fiber optic and insert it into the metal end of a Multimode FC MM Ferrule Assembly with 230 µm bore until it stops.
+Strip ~25mm at one end of the fiber optic and insert it into the metal end of a Multimode FC MM Ferrule Assembly with 230 µm inside diameter bore until it stops.
 The fiber optic should stick out through the ferrule end (Fig. 2a).

 Secure the connection with cyanoacrylate (super glue) at the metal end.
 Cover the connection with a Connector Boot and polish the ferrule end with a FC FOPD.
 Make circular rotation patterns and polish on four grades in the following order: 5, 3, 1, 0.3 µm grit (Fig. 2b).